Building this website

 Why Share

 Last year I tried live coding on Twitch, and it worked out pretty well.
-I got some viewers and even subscribers, but more importantly, I worked out my imposter paralysis.
-Sharing my coding sessions live with an unknown group of people made me realize that I know enough to share my knowledge and make it helpful to others.
-It's also fun, I must add ;)
+I got some viewers and even subscribers, but more importantly I worked out my imposter paralysis.
+Sharing my coding sessions live with an unknown group of people made me realize that I know enough to share my knowledge and make it helpful for others.
+It’s also fun, I must add ;)

 This time, with a throve of new experience and new knowledge I want to share more and more regularly.
 I will build individual components, design and re-design the site, and poke around many things I know literally nothing about at this moment.
 Fun, right?!